ryangerardwilson/rtutor/README.md

-# RTutor: A No-Nonsense Typing Tutor

-A typing tutor that forces you to type out code snippets from various programming courses.
-Perfect for newbies who need to hammer those syntax keys into their fingers or old dogs like me who just want to practice without some flashy GUI slowing things down.
-Built in Python with curses, because who needs anything else in a terminal?

-## What the Hell Is This?
+# RTutor: The Fork in the Road to Escape AI Slop

+AI slop is a problem.
+Inculcating great programming taste is the antidote. rtutor is an attempt to disseminate the antidote.

-RTutor parses markdown files in a `courses/` directory, turning them into interactive typing lessons.
-Each course has parts and lessons, which are basically code blocks you have to type accurately.
-Miss too many keys?
-It makes you start over.
-Finish a sequence?
-You get some ASCII art explosion as a reward.
-Cute, but effective.
+RTutor parses intentionally curated markdown files in a `courses/` directory, turning them into interactive typing lessons.
+Each course has parts and lessons, which are basically code blocks you have to type accurately - with the objective of developing good muscle memory.

-Key features: - Menu to select courses. - Line-by-line typing with real-time feedback (correct chars show up, mistakes get blocked with █). - Handles tabs as four spaces (because tabs are superior, but whatever). - Accuracy threshold (default 90%) to pass lessons. - ESC to quit, Ctrl+R to restart, Ctrl+C to bail out entirely. - Supports empty lines, navigation with Enter.

 ## Featured Courses